Amy Peikoff: Career

 Peikoff runs an Objectivist blog and podcast called Don't Let It Go, named after an essay in Ayn Rand's Philosophy: Who Needs It.
-She also co-hosts the Yaron & Amy Show podcast with Yaron Brook.
+She previously also co-hosted the Yaron & Amy Show podcast with Yaron Brook.

+As of September 2025, Amy Peikoff is an Attorney at Pacific Legal Foundation.

 Personal life

 She is the ex-wife of fellow Objectivist scholar Leonard Peikoff and the ex-stepmother of novelist Kira Peikoff.